keklikci/customer-behavior-modeling-for-ecommerce/README.md

 4. If successfully started, you can access the worker web UI at (http://ec2-XX-XXX-XXX-14.us-east-2.compute.amazonaws.com:8081).If not, please refer to **step 2**.
 ---
 ### Submitting Jobs to Cluster
 1. Before submitting your application, start a history-server(Why?
 Please refer to **step 3**).
 Run the following commands from your $SPARK_HOME.
-It is essential to run the command mkdir ```bash mkdir /tmp/spark-events``` before this step.
+It is essential to run the command ```mkdir /tmp/spark-events``` before this step.
 Spark logs are automatically saved in this directory.
 If this directory is not created, spark will throw an error when you start the history server.
 ```bash
 mkdir /tmp/spark-events
 sbin/start-history-server.sh